-- Foreign governments: These bonds are issued by foreign countries
+- Foreign governments: These bonds are issued by foreign countries.

-These problems have led investors to increasingly turn to mutual funds and exchange-traded funds (ETFs) as a way to buy bonds.
+These concerns have led investors to increasingly turn to mutual funds and exchange-traded funds (ETFs) as a way to buy bonds.
 Funds trade with lower price tags while offering immediate diversification across a range of issuers.
 Plus, rather than analyze each bond individually, investors can easily and quickly select the kinds of bonds they want — whether they’re looking for funds with varying durations, a minimum credit quality of the issuer or other features.

 Trading commissions tend to be cheaper on municipal and federal government bonds, and some brokers will even allow you to buy U.S. Treasury securities commission-free.

 Understanding a bond quote